Overview

 Webull started with just stocks and exchange-traded funds.
 It has steadily grown and added closed-end

-funds, options, bonds, futures, and cryptocurrencies to its trading menu.
+funds, options, bonds, money market funds, futures, and cryptocurrencies to its trading menu.
 These assets can be traded

 inside self-directed accounts only.
 Webull also offers